Skip to main content

 Frequently asked questions

-The best firm mattress will differ from person to person depending on their firmness level, pressure relief needs, and cost.
+The best firm mattress will vary from person to person depending on firmness preferences, pressure-relief needs, and budget.
 We chose Plank Firm as the best mattress in this review because of its customizable, flippable design and high level of support.

-Those who want a lot of pressure relief, or sleep on their sides, might find a firm mattress too hard to sleep on.
+Those who want a lot of pressure relief or who sleep on their sides might find a firm mattress too hard.
 People who are a lighter weight might also find they don't sink as much into a firm mattress and can feel pressure building up.

 While the construction quality and materials of a mattress also play a role in longevity, a firmer mattress does typically last longer than a soft mattress.